Nation Mourns the Loss of Visionary Leader Manmohan Singh | Politics

 - India

-In a wave of national grief, political leaders expressed profound sorrow over the death of former Prime Minister Manmohan Singh at 92.
+In a heartfelt tribute, Agriculture Minister Shivraj Singh Chouhan expressed deep sorrow over the demise of former Prime Minister Manmohan Singh, recognizing him as a pivotal figure in Indian politics.

-West Bengal Chief Minister Mamata Banerjee and Governor CV Ananda Bose shared their memories of Singh, emphasizing his pivotal role in India's economic reforms and his exceptional humility.
+Chouhan praised Singh for his integrity and inclusive development policies during his tenure.
+He recalled Singh's efforts in spearheading economic reforms, which catalyzed India's growth.
+Sharing personal experiences, Chouhan highlighted Singh's impartial approach toward state matters, transcending political divides.

-Singh's legacy as a statesman and economist reverberates across the nation, with figures like Abhishek Banerjee and Pradip Bhattacharjee mourning his loss and celebrating his visionary leadership.
+The minister also recounted Singh's decisive actions to address agricultural issues, such as recognizing frost damage as a national disaster.
+Terming Singh's death a significant loss, Chouhan conveyed his profound respect and regards to the former leader.

 (With inputs from agencies.)